stuartajd/dasher/README.md

 The system is built to be run on any system and many systems are able to access the server as all the customisation options are managed on the client side.

+Dasher is also built to automatically update all the information periodically, you never need to refresh your dashboard!
 ## Requirements
 A nodeJS server (npm installed)